apache/flink/docs/content/docs/deployment/resource-providers/standalone/docker.md

   You can then start creating tables and queries those.

 * Note that all required dependencies (e.g. for connectors) need to be available in the cluster as well as the client.
-  For example, if you would like to use the Kafka Connector, you can build a custom image.
+  For example, if you would like to add and use the SQL Kafka Connector, you need to build a custom image.
-  1. Create a Dockerfile named `Dockerfile.kafka` as follows:
+  1. Create a Dockerfile named `Kafka.Dockerfile` as follows:

   ```Dockerfile
   FROM flink:{{< stable >}}{{< version >}}-scala{{< scala_version >}}{{< /stable >}}{{< unstable >}}latest{{< /unstable >}}